Terrorism charge against SUV driver in suburban Chicago mall

 SCHAUMBURG, Ill.
-(AP) — A man accused of driving an SUV through a suburban Chicago shopping mall is facing a state terrorism charge, authorities announced Sunday.
+(AP) — A man accused of driving an SUV through a suburban Chicago shopping mall was charged Sunday with a state terrorism and ordered held without bond.

-Police in Schaumburg announced early Sunday morning that the Cook County state’s attorney had authorized the charge against Javier Garcia, 22, of Palatine, Illinois.
+Police in Schaumburg said the Cook County state’s attorney had authorized the charge against Javier Garcia, 22, of Palatine, Illinois.
 Garcia also was charged with felony criminal damage to property.

-Garcia was scheduled to appear in bond court on Sunday.
+Assistant Cook County State’s Attorney Annalee McGlone said during the bond hearing that on Sept.
+20, Garcia drove his SUV through a Sears entrance into the common area of Woodfield Mall, weaving in and out of kiosks as shoppers ran for cover.
+No one was struck by the vehicle.

+“Chaos ensued among the patrons of the mall.
+Hysterical patrons were running and jumping in attempts to evade the vehicle’s path.
+Stores were locking their gates and sheltering people in the rear of stores for safety purposes,” McGlone said.

 Under Illinois law, the Class X felony of terrorism can apply if the suspect is believed to have caused more than $100,000 in damage to any building containing five or more businesses, according to a statement issued by Schaumburg Police Sgt.
 Karen McCarthy.
 No federal charges have been brought against Garcia.